Departmental Sales and Services Activity

-Departmental sales accounts are considered institutional (state) funds and should only recover costs for providing the sales or service.
-If salaries will be charged to DSS accounts, then employee benefits will need to be funded by the DSS revenue sources.
-Most DSS accounts’ revenue sources are from billing rates charged to customer for providing sale or service.
+Departmental sales and service (DSS) funds are considered institutional (state) funds and should only recover costs for providing the sales or service.
+If salaries will be charged to DSS funds, then employee benefits will need to be funded by the DSS revenue sources.
+Most DSS revenue sources are from billing rates charged to customer for providing sale or service.
 The billing rate should be developed for the activity based on incurred costs and charges users for their actual usage.
 The rate(s) should be computed so as to cover only allowable costs, which should include salaries, wages, employee benefits, costs of materials and supplies, travel, repairs and maintenance, outside service costs, departmental administration, equipment depreciation, or other support costs.
 Departmental administration is typically about 15% of directly related costs for activities.
 There should be no markup for profit.
 Some DSS activities will not have a billing rate (eg. Incidental by-product sales) and should charge a reasonable rate to cover any costs.
-DSS accounts are also used to deposit miscellaneous income departments may receive on rare occasions or for immaterial amounts.
+DSS funds are also used to deposit miscellaneous income departments may receive on rare occasions or for immaterial amounts.

 A departmental sales & service activity can sell to external users in addition to internal University units.
-External users are defined as entities that do not have a University account number; or students, faculty, or staff acting in a personal capacity.
+External users are defined as entities that do not have a University fund; or students, faculty, or staff acting in a personal capacity.
 The service may be provided on a direct (ownership) basis or on a contractual (rental or service agreement) basis.
 An external rate can be established for external users to include, in addition to the direct costs, indirect costs such as building/room depreciation (space used), equipment depreciation, utility services, and departmental administration.

 Departmental Sales & Service activities whose income is generated from billing rates must have documentation that clearly outlines the basis of costing practices and business procedures of the activity including: